 I-264 east before the Newtown Road Interchange through the Witchduck Road Interchange

 Phase II of the I-64/I-264 Interchange Improvements Project is included in the Hampton Roads Transportation Planning Organization’s (HRTPO) 2040 Long Range Transportation Plan.
 It was identified as a Regional Priority Project at the HRTPO's February 18, 2016, meeting.
-The project is a candidate for funding from the Hampton Roads Transportation Fund (HRTF), which was created in 2013 by state legislation known as HB2313.
+The project is funded by SMART SCALE and the Hampton Roads Transportation Accountability Commission-controlled Hampton Roads Transportation Fund, which was created in 2013 by state legislation known as HB2313.